Experience Brora Golf Course: A Hidden Gem Near Royal Dornoch

 Nairn Golf Club

-Further along the Moray Firth from Castle Stuart, Nairn Golf Club is recognised as one of the most spectacular seaside courses in the country with sea views from every hole.
-During the summer months fairways are fast running and covered in humps and hollows; patience is certainly required to accept the odd cruel bounce.
-Nairn is a delightful links with its fairways framed by gorse bushes and heather on many holes, heaping further pressure on to the tee shot.
+Located further along the Moray Firth from Castle Stuart, Nairn Golf Club is celebrated as one of the most spectacular seaside courses in Scotland, with breathtaking sea views from every hole.
+During the summer, the fast-running fairways, covered in humps and hollows, challenge even the most patient golfers, as the odd cruel bounce can test your resilience.
+Framed by gorse bushes and heather on many holes, Nairn’s delightful links place added pressure on every tee shot.

-The greens are sited in some tricky places with most well protected by bunkers or natural hazards and all of them fast and true; a Nairn trademark.
-Founded in 1887, it is now one of the best courses in Scotland and has hosted a number of important championships including both The Walker Cup and The Curtis Cup.
+The greens at Nairn are known for their tricky placements, often well-guarded by bunkers or natural hazards, and all of them are fast and true—a signature of the course.
+Founded in 1887, Nairn Golf Club is now regarded as one of the best golf courses in Scotland, having hosted prestigious events such as The Walker Cup and The Curtis Cup.

 Boat of Garten Golf Club